 Then use your watercolour paint to completely cover the page, I’ve just a combination of Turquoise and cobalt blue for this piece.
 The paint will resist the areas where you have added masking fluid, keeping the paper pure underneath it.

 Once your paint has dried you can begin peeling your masking fluid away.
 If you have some finer detail areas that are harder to peel you can rub it with your finger or a clean, soft eraser.
 You will then be left with your beautifully drawn elements that will mimic a real cyanotype print.

 You can go back over your design with a white pen – I like to use a Sakura Gelly Roll.
 This can add further details or eye catching elements.
 You can also use the paint to go back over and add in areas you might have missed.

+Shop online for everything you'll need to create your own watercolour cyanotype.
 Don't forget to hashtag #cassart on social media to show us your creations.